 Tell the truth

-If I’m having a hard time with something, I acknowledge it to the child in some way.
-“I’m sorry, I didn’t hear what you said.
+If I’m having a hard time with something, I acknowledge it to the child in some way: “I’m sorry, I didn’t hear what you said.
 I guess I’m a little distracted today.”
 Children can tell if you aren’t on your game.
-Acknowledging this in a brief, age-appropriate sentence or two reassures the child that they are still your priority, and that your feelings aren’t their fault.
-It also sets an example: all people have feelings, even adults, and this is how people with emotional experience deal with them.
+Acknowledging this in a brief, age-appropriate sentence or two reassures the child that your feelings aren’t their fault and that they aren’t more than you can handle.